-Students who have completed the highest level of developmental coursework from a Texas public institution of higher education in reading and writing or a math course equivalent to MATH 320 will also be considered college ready.
+Students who have completed the highest level of developmental coursework from a Texas public institution of higher education in reading and writing or math will also be considered college ready.
 Any student transferring to Lee College from another Texas public institution of higher education, who is noted on the incoming transcript as "complete" or "satisfied" for all or part of TSI will continue in that status at Lee College.